What is deafblindness?

 - They are deaf from birth or early childhood and lose sight later on.

-A child doesn’t have to be completely deaf and/or blind to be considered deafblind.
-In fact, most children who are deafblind have a little bit of hearing or vision.
+Most children who are deafblind have a little bit of hearing or vision.
 They can use the sight or hearing they have, along with their other senses, to learn how to communicate with others.

 Deafblindness is a lifelong condition.